Sean McVay effect: Impact

 Super Bowl LVI featured Sean McVay's Rams against Zac Taylor's Bengals in the youngest Super Bowl head coaching matchup in history.

 Sean McVay and Cincinnati Bengals head coach Zac Taylor — aged 36 and 38, respectively — met in Super Bowl LVI on February 13, 2022.
 It was McVay's second appearance at the Super Bowl and Taylor's first as a head coach, although Taylor was on the Rams' coaching staff during McVay's previous appearance.
 With McVay and Taylor combining for an age of 74, it marked the youngest-ever head coaching matchup in Super Bowl history.
 The Rams defeated the Bengals by a score of 23–20, resulting in McVay becoming the youngest head coach to ever win a Super Bowl.
-From the beginning of his Rams tenure in 2017, McVay's remained the NFL's youngest head coach for seven straight years.
-This distinction would eventually be taken by Jerod Mayo, who was born a month after McVay, when he was hired as head coach for the New England Patriots in 2024.
-Following this, hiring head coaches younger than McVay became a common occurrence.

 For decades prior to McVay joining the Rams, hiring younger NFL head coaches was rare, as twenty-two head coaches aged 40 or younger were hired from 1990 to 2016.
 Conversely, fifteen different head coaches in the same age bracket were hired from 2017, the year McVay was hired, to 2022, the year after he won the Super Bowl.
 During the seven years before McVay was hired, only 6% of head coaching vacancies were filled by coaches in their thirties; this number grew to 36% in the seven years after McVay was hired.
 As a result, the average age for an NFL head coach decreased from 53.4 to 47.7 years old from 2015 to the start of the 2024 season.
 At the end of that span, NFL coaches on average would be significantly younger than the coaches and managers of the major professional sports leagues in the United States and Canada.
 Despite the trend, as well as McVay's Super Bowl win, there has been little correlation between the age of a head coach and the success of his team.
 From 2000 to 2024, teams with a head coach under the age 50 have a combined winning percentage of .504.
 Meanwhile, teams with coaches over the age of 50 during the same timespan have a winning percentage of .500.